WendellAdriel/website-blog/content/blog/structuring-a-server-side-application.md

 I hope that this article helped you to have a better understanding of how the architecture and the design of an application can impact A LOT in the final result of our software in order to create a clean, easy to maintain and evolve software.

-I hope that you liked this article and if you do, don’t forget about commenting and sharing this article with your friends!!!
+I hope that you liked this article and if you do, don’t forget to share this article with your friends!!!
 See ya! :wink: